 Does it make good sense to leave a marriage without a deal?

-The same question is often considered by couples contemplating a marriage break up.
-Shall we just get a divorce and go our separate ways or should we sort out our finances with a court order?
+Couples may be thinking, shall we just get a divorce and go our separate ways, or should we sort out our finances with a court order?

 As family lawyers we always recommend it’s a good idea not to end a marriage without reaching a financial deal.
-Failure to reach an agreement could lead to unnecessary and protracted legal action at a later date.
+Failure to reach an agreement could lead to unnecessary and protracted legal action later.

 In one well-publicised case a man was ordered to pay £300,000 to his ex-wife following a successful claim being brought some 19 years later after the divorce.